determined-ai/determined/examples/custom_search_method/local_search_runner/README.md

 # Custom SearchMethod with LocalSearchRunner

-This example shows how to implement a custom SearchMethod that enables fault tolerance, and how to run an experiment with the custom SearchMethod on a Determined cluster.
-In this example, we use LocalSearchRunner, which executes the custom SearchMethod on your local machine and orchestrates a multi-trial experiment on the cluster by passing operations from the custom SearchMethod to the experiment.
+In this example, we use LocalSearchRunner, which executes a custom SearchMethod on your local machine and orchestrates a multi-trial experiment on a Determined cluster.

 For an example of running the custom SearchMethod on a cluster, see `examples/custom_searcher/core_search_runner`.

 ## Files
-Custom SearchMethod:
-* **asha.py**: The code for ASHA implemented as a custom SearchMethod.
-* **run_experiment.py**: The code for running a custom SearchMethod locally with LocalSearchRunner.
+* **run_experiment.py**: The code for running the custom SearchMethod locally with LocalSearchRunner.

-Multi-trial experiment:
-* **experiment_files/model_def.py**: The core code for the model.
-This includes building and compiling the model.
-* **experiment_files/data.py**: The data loading and preparation code for the model.
-* **experiment_files/layers.py**: Defines the convolutional layers that the model uses.

-### Configuration Files
-Multi-trial experiment:
-* **experiment_files/custom_config.yaml**: Configuration for running `model_def.py` with a custom SearchMethod.
-Note `searcher.name: custom`.

-## Data
-The current implementation uses MNIST data downloaded from AWS S3.

 ## To Run
 If you have not yet installed Determined, installation instructions can be found